-Within democracy people are granted the right to vote either through universal suffrage/liberal democracy (all adults can vote) or by restricted franchise (only a limited group of people have voting rights such as socialist democracy).
+Within democracy people are granted the right to vote either through universal suffrage (all adults can vote) or by restricted franchise (only a limited group of people have voting rights).

 The prerequisites for the success of democracy are morality [1B], education [1A] and socio-economico-political consciousness [1C,2B].